iankorf/blast-primer/README.md

 ```

 A simple `grep` verifies that there are around 1% of the proteins in the
-`mini.faa` compare to the full proteome.
+`mini.faa` compared to the full proteome.

 ```
 grep -c ">" Y.pestis.faa mini.faa